Arktiks/Peramoottori/README.md

 Perämoottori Developement Kit is the fastest way to start using Perämoottori, download from [Google Drive](https://goo.gl/MXL0bo).
 See [Tutorial: Setup](https://github.com/Grimcode/Peramoottori/wiki/Tutorial:-Setup) for more instructions.

+Hotfix: Current Developement Kits freetype lib is malformed.
+Please replace it with [this](https://goo.gl/5jYFaj) one.

 # Documentation and Examples
 Documentation of headers is included within both Solution files and Developement Kit. _(Peramoottori Documentation.zip)_